What do Mining Companies, Restaurants, Manufacturers, and Casinos Have in Common?

 “We perform random testing, and we would not want to lose an entire shift for employees who are waiting for test results.
 Employees also cannot afford to lose an entire day of wages.
 This product is beneficial for both sides.”~ Southwestern Energy Group

-The HOUND MARIJUANA BREATHALYZER is not a conventional drug test.
+The HOUND® CANNABIS BREATHALYZER is not a conventional drug test.
 It is new technology developed specifically to detect recent marijuana use in breath.
-The Hound® solution can be administered on-site and provides results about marijuana use that correlate with the window of peak impairment.
-When employers use the HOUND BREATHALYZER, they are only testing for recent marijuana use, so they when they test employees on Monday morning, they will not know who legally and responsibly used marijuana outside of work hours over the weekend.
-Testing breath for recent marijuana use allows employers to maintain SAFETY+FAIRNESS™ now that marijuana use is legal for many employees.
+The Hound® solution provides results about marijuana use that correlate with the workday.
+When employers use the HOUND® CANNABIS BREATHALYZER, they are only testing for recent marijuana use, so when they test employees on Monday morning, they will not know who used marijuana outside of work hours over the weekend.
+Testing breath for recent marijuana use allows employers to maintain workplace safety and employee fairness now that marijuana is legal for many employees.

 Note: Quotes have been edited for clarity and length.